syseleven/grav-docs-metakube/pages/03.Tutorials/18.create-backup-and-restore/default.en.md

 namespace "backup-tutorial" deleted
 ```

-Delete the backup (due to a bug in ark this has to be done **two** times to actually delete the backup):
+Delete the backup (due to a bug in ark this has to be done **twice to actually delete the backup):

 ```shell
 $ ark backup delete hello-app-backup-1